 - Citizenship or qualified immigration status: required (with a limited Emergency Medicaid exception for non-citizens).

-Dual eligibles: the 280,000 Georgians on both programs
+Dual eligibles: Georgians on both Medicare and Medicaid

-- Full Benefit Dual Eligibles (FBDE) (~145,000): Full Medicaid plus full Medicare.
-Eligible for both programs by income and assets.
+- Full Benefit Dual Eligibles (FBDE): full Medicaid plus full Medicare, qualifying for both programs by income and assets.
+They get Medicare cost-sharing protection plus the full Medicaid benefit package (long-term care, transportation, comprehensive adult dental, and more).

 The Four Medicare Savings Programs